d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 ## 6. Geometric composition of internal occupancy

 Once \(Q_{\mathrm{occ}}\) is introduced, the next question is how it combines under overlap or merger.
 The best current first model treats internal structured occupancy by analogy with two overlapping or merging bubbles.
 This is a composition model for internal structured burden, not a literal claim that matter is made of two classical geometric bubbles.
-Earlier note work split the effect into a weak-overlap shared-boundary reduction and a separate enlargement term tied to ambient displacement.
+Earlier note work split the effect into a weak-overlap shared-surface reduction and a separate enlargement term tied to ambient displacement.
 That was useful scaffolding, but the current view is that those may not be distinct mechanisms.
 They may be the same composition geometry described from two sides.

 The model is therefore simplified here into a single overlap-driven composition law.